Scriptor/pharen/tutorial.markdown

 Save this in your server's document root directory as `hello.phn`.
 From inside this directory run the following command to compile it:

 {% highlight bash %}
-pharen hello.phn
+$ pharen hello.phn
 {% endhighlight %}

-If you go to [http://localhost/hello.php](http://localhost/hello.php)  you will see "Hello, world!" printed out.
-Very basic, but it shows the nitty-gritty details are done.
+If you start your server and go to [http://localhost/hello.php](http://localhost/hello.php)  you will see "Hello, world!" printed out.
+Very basic, but it gets the nitty-gritty details are done.

 **In depth**: `pharen` invokes the Pharen compiler, which can then take in any number of files and compiles them in order.
 For now, the compiler expects Pharen files to either have the .phn extension or no extension at all.
 Output files use the original name but with the .php extension.